 Consider using lights or decorations as frames to surround your subject or shoot through.

 My absolute favorite way to convey holiday lights, is to create beautiful bokeh balls out of the lights in the background.
-Using a wide aperture, get as close to your subject as you possibly can.
+Using a wide aperture and longer focal length, get as close to your subject as you possibly can.
 Then carefully move the position of the camera until you see a pleasing background with the lights.

 You can use this technique to create fun portraits, as with this one below taken of me at Kozier’s Christmas Village during a photo trek I lead there a few years ago.
 Taken using a “Nifty 50”, 50mm lens at its widest aperture of f/1.8. (and using fill-flash to light up my frosty face:) (Note: the lens link is for a regular Canon DSLR.
 You would need the adapter to use on a mirrorless camera.)
-Non Canon users will easily be able to find one for your camera, as well.
+Most all manufacturers should offer a similar lens.
 I currently us the Olympus 25mm f/1.8 lens.

-Another fun thing to play with if you have anything in the scene with motion-such as a train or spinning lights, is to use a slower shutter speed to convey motion.
+Another fun technique to play with if you have anything in the scene with motion-such as a train or spinning lights, is to use a slower shutter speed to convey motion.
+Slower shutter speeds will show more motion.
 You also need to be mindful of your shutter speed if it is windy.
+In this case, a faster shutter speed.
 For the last image below, the wind had really picked up, ruining my reflections.
 The wind also began causing the strands of light to become a blur as they blew in the wind.
-If it is windy outside, you would be best to choose another day to photograph, if possible.
+If it is windy outside, you would be best to choose another day to photograph, if possible-or use a fast shutter speed, likely coupled with a higher ISO.

 Last tip is to have a creative play.
 Try using creative filters, such as a cross screen or star filter.
 I also love to play with a kaleidoscope filter, as in the first image below.
-For this image I used a Kaleidoscope filter, such as this one.
-There are a variety to choose from, so take a peak.
+For this image I used a Kaleidoscope filter, such as this one. https://amzn.to/43NLbre

-Star filters, AKA cross screen filters, come in 3 different varieties-4, 6, or 8pt.
-O think my favorite is the 6 point, as used in the second image of the long table, but I own and carry all three to play with different affects.
+Star filters, AKA cross screen filters, come in 3 different varieties- 4, 6, or 8pt.
+I think my favorite is the 6 point, as used in the second image of the long table, but I own and carry all three to play with different affects.
 An option for a kit of all three can be found here.
+Or, I just became aware of a variable star filter-which I personally have just ordered.
+Check it out here https://amzn.to/3LUM1Mu

 And lastly, don’t be afraid of the weather.
 Being out in the rain or snow can be less than desirable, but it’s a time when you can create some magical images.
 You obviously need to dress appropriately, and take good care of your camera gear.
 Know the degree to which your gear is weather-sealed.
-If you have an entry level camera-such as a Canon Rebel, it is likely not weather sealed, so you should be extremely careful when out in the elements.
+If you have an entry level camera-such as a Canon Rebel, it is likely not very weather sealed, so you should be extremely careful when out in the elements.
 I pay the extra money to buy higher end gear that I won’t have to worry about when I am out in rain, sleet or snow-as I often am.
-Use a rain cover or plastic bag to shield your gear.
+Use a rain cover, such as this one https://amzn.to/4ajtcwB.
+A plastic bag can also be used to shield your gear.
+(Don’t forget to cover your camera bag, as well!
 Use a lens hood to help keep water drops off the lens.
 Keep a towel handy to wipe your gear down if it gets wet.
 Drop a bunch of silica gel packets in your camera bag to help with moisture build up.
 And be careful when taking a freezing cold camera into a warm environment.
 The greater the difference in temps, the more likely you are to get condensation inside your camera.
 When that happens, it may take anywhere from 15 minutes to an hour to defog.

 I hope you found these tips helpful, and gained some inspiration to get out and create a few magical images of your own.
 Feel free to tag me in your social media posts.
 I would love to see how you made out!